UKCloud/documentation/articles/portal/ptl-how-switch-account.md

 ### Intended audience

-Any Portal user with access to multiple accounts can switch between those accounts in the Portal.
+To switch between accounts, your user account must have access to multiple customer accounts.

 ## Switching accounts